GoodZombie/hello-heroku/README.md

 # hello-heroku
-1. Go to chrome browser (If you do not have chrome please download it: https://www.google.com/chrome/ .
-After downloading, launch up the install manager by clicking 🖱️ on the download, ✔️ accept all the defults and ✔️ allow to download.
-Once that is done launch 🚀 chrome.
+1. Go to chrome browser
 2. Next, enter this URL: https://hello-heroku-zg.herokuapp.com/ into the bar ⏫.
 3. Finally, My website will appear and has links to lead to either my repository or to this exact Read Me. 🤯🤯
+4. As of now the site is very basic but if you were to want to build onto it, you could for example:
+       Change the js to just run the server rather than be a very basic site and create a full website using HTML, CSS and JS.